 Contrary to popular belief (and perhaps common sense), moisturizers are essential for people with oily skin—especially when using active anti-acne skincare products.
 To reduce the excessive oil production of your skin, you want to "trick" your skin into thinking that it has as much oil as it needs and, therefore, does not need to produce more. as got a beautiful “coat.”
 A light, oil-free (non-comedogenic) moisturizer will do the trick without clogging your pores and causing more oiliness.

 4. Avoid irritating skin products and gadgets

-There are a lot of skin care products and devices that seem like a good idea to add to your skincare regimen—especially for oily skin types.
+There are many skincare products and devices that seem like a good idea to add to your skincare regimen—especially for oily skin types.
 However, these products can also be irritating, causing further breakout and other skin problems down the road.
 Here are the ones you want to avoid;

-Toners: Toners are alcohol-based liquids that are meant to dissolve and strip the dirt and oil off the upper layer of your skin.
-Unfortunately, toners also damage the protective layer of the skin making it more acne prone and sensitive.
-Current thinking, influenced by the Korean skincare, has concluded that alcohol-based toners should not be part of ongoing skin care.
-To remove makeup, it's better to use oil-free makeup remover wipes followed by a mild cleanser to remove debris dirt and oil and light oil-free moisturizer to renew the skin's protective layer.
+Toners: Toners are alcohol-based liquids meant to dissolve and strip the dirt and oil off the upper layer of your skin.
+Unfortunately, toners also damage the protective layer of the skin, making it more acne-prone and sensitive.
+Current thinking, influenced by Korean skincare, has concluded that alcohol-based toners should not be part of ongoing skincare.
+To remove makeup, it's better to use oil-free makeup remover wipes followed by a mild cleanser to remove debris, dirt, and oil and a light oil-free moisturizer to renew the skin's protective layer.

 Electric Spin Brushes: While these brushes are super popular online and tout the ability to help achieve a really deep clean, they are often too harsh on the skin.
 Stick to cleansing your skin with (clean) hands.
 You can also use a soft, microfiber towel to help remove makeup without irritation.